uaz-feedback/uaz-herps/README.md

 # uaz-herps
-Feedback and usage report repository for UAZ data set XXXXX.
+Issue tracking for UAZ herps data in the VertNet and other data portals.
+This data set corresponds to GBIF data set XXXX.